rai-project/cuda-docker-volume/README.md

 ### Build your own

 Get the dependencies

+    go get -u -v ./...

+or via glide:

     glide install

-Build the binary
+Then build the binary

     go build